Irwin Conference Center: Architectural influence

 The Irwin Union Bank Building helped inspire the designs of several of the bank's other branches.
-The building's roof was emulated in a branch at State and Mapleton streets, completed in 1961 and designed by Harry Weese.
+The building's roof was emulated at a branch at State and Mapleton streets, completed in 1961 and designed by Harry Weese.
 The Baltimore Sun wrote in 1975 that all of Irwin Union Bank's branches in Bartholomew County were "innovative and elegant", having been inspired by the quality of the downtown branch's design.
 Another branch of the bank, designed by Deborah Berke in 2000, was inspired by the downtown branch's lighting and decorations.
-The Irwin Union Bank Building also inspired the design of other bank buildings in the U.S. in general.
-The building's design was likened to that of Skidmore, Owings, & Merrill's (SOM) Manufacturers Trust Company Building in New York, which was completed around the same time.
-The Manufacturers Trust building also had an open plan and a glass facade, but its highly-visible ground-level vault and hidden-away offices differed from the Irwin Union Bank Building's hidden-away vault and highly-visible ground-level offices.
+The Irwin Union Bank Building also influenced the design of other bank buildings across the U.S. The building's design was likened to that of Skidmore, Owings, & Merrill's Manufacturers Trust Company Building in New York, which was completed around the same time.
+The Manufacturers Trust building also had an open plan and a glass facade, albeit with its offices hidden away and its vault highly visible.

 Miller's satisfaction with the Irwin Union Bank Building's design prompted him to fund the design of other buildings in Columbus.
-He initially offered to pay for the city's schools before offering to finance other public buildings as well, and for several years, an average of two modernist structures were developed in Columbus annually.
+He initially proposed paying for the city's schools before offering to finance other public buildings as well, and for several years, an average of two modernist structures were developed in Columbus annually.
 The Architectural Review of Britain described Saarinen's buildings for Miller as an "important legacy from Saarinen for the environment".
 The high concentration of modern buildings in Columbus, including the Irwin Union Bank Building, helped make it one of the American Institute of Architects' top U.S. cities for innovation and design.
 The building's design was also depicted in Columbus, a 2017 film set in the city.

-In early 2000, the Irwin Union Bank Building and five other modernist structures in Columbus were nominated for inclusion on the National Register of Historic Places (NRHP) as National Historic Landmarks (NHLs).
+In early 2000, the Irwin Union Bank Building and five other modernist structures in Columbus were nominated for designation as National Historic Landmarks (NHLs), which would add them to the National Register of Historic Places (NRHP).
 The United States Department of the Interior designated four of these buildings, including the Irwin Union Bank Building, as landmarks that May.
-This was the first time in U.S. history that several buildings were simultaneously designated as NHLs before turning 50 years old, the minimum cutoff required of most buildings on the NRHP.
-The Irwin Union Bank Building was designated for being one of the first bank buildings in the U.S. with an open plan and glass facade; the designation allowed the building to qualify for federal preservation funds.
-The landmark nominations themselves received national media attention, in part because very few NRHP sites were designated as NHLs, let alone in such a small area.
+This was the first time in U.S. history that several buildings were simultaneously designated as NHLs before turning 50 years old, the minimum age required for most buildings to be listed on the NRHP.
+The Irwin Union Bank Building was recognized as one of the first bank buildings in the U.S. to feature an open plan and glass facade; the designation allowed the building to qualify for federal preservation funds.
+The landmark nominations themselves received national media attention, in part because very few NRHP sites were designated as NHLs, let alone multiple sites in such a small area.